microsoft/MeshTransformer/README.md

 Check [EXP.md](docs/EXP.md) for details.

-## License

-Our research code is released under the MIT license.
-See [LICENSE](LICENSE) for details.

-We use submodules from third parties, such as [huggingface/transformers](https://github.com/huggingface/transformers) and [hassony2/manopth](https://github.com/hassony2/manopth).
-Please see [NOTICE](NOTICE.md) for details.

-We note that any use of SMPL models and MANO models are subject to **Software Copyright License for non-commercial scientific research purposes**.
-See [SMPL-Model License](https://smpl.is.tue.mpg.de/modellicense) and [MANO License](https://mano.is.tue.mpg.de/license) for details.

 ## Contributing

 We welcome contributions and suggestions.
 Please check [CONTRIBUTE](docs/CONTRIBUTE.md) and [CODE_OF_CONDUCT](docs/CODE_OF_CONDUCT.md) for details.

 ## Citations